Spain's regions urge government to impose state of emergency to allow curfews | Health

 Spanish regions are urging the central government to take measures that would give them legal backing to impose curfews as the country battles a resurgent coronavirus epidemic.

-As of Saturday, 10 of Spain's 17 regions, including Valencia, Asturias, Castilla-La Mancha and the Basque Country, had called on the government to decree a state of emergency, which would allow regions to limit people's movement.
-Regions expect the government to call an extraordinary Council of Ministers on Sunday to approve the measure, Spanish media including El Pais reported.
+As of Saturday, 10 of Spain's 17 regions, including Asturias, Castilla-La Mancha and the Basque Country, had called on the government to decree a state of emergency, which would allow regions to limit people's movement.
+Regions expect the government to call a special Council of Ministers meeting on Sunday to approve the measure, Spanish media including El Pais reported.

 Spain has recorded the highest number of COVID-19 infections in Western Europe.
 Total cases rose to 1,046,132 on Friday, while the death toll is nearing 38,000.
 Catalonia said on Friday night it would impose a curfew across the region, which includes Barcelona, as soon as the central government acted.